Skip to main content

 Safety and Transparency

 The GSA SmartPay program provides secure solutions for efficient payment transactions.
-Customers also have access to tools that provide increased transparency to spend and performance data.
+Customers also have access to tools that provide increased transparency for spend and performance data.

 Electronic Access to Data